 Ko Maitai te awa

 I am born and bred in Nelson, but have also lived in Brisbane for three years.
-I have a partner Jordan (also a Nelsonian) and we have been together for 10+ years now.
+I have a husband Jordan (also a Nelsonian).
 Having lived and worked overseas we are more appreciative of what New Zealand has to offer for children, families and lifestyle, which is why we came back to settle.